byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ### Re-Act To The Environ-Mental Realities

-**Eco-Enzyme is an ecologically responsible solution,** for those living in apartments/condos or for those looking to use their fresh fruit and vegetable remnants as a **nutrient rich pro-biotic water and soil amendment.** Use in the garden, plant pots or the environment as a gift of thanks, pro-biotic water for Mother Earth.
+**Lifestyles For Change.
+Eco-Enzyme is an ecologically responsible solution,** for those living in apartments/condos or for those looking to use their fresh fruit and vegetable remnants as a **nutrient rich pro-biotic water and soil amendment.** Use in the garden, plant pots or the environment as a gift of thanks, pro-biotic water for Mother Earth.
 No traditional 'garden' is required!
 Be creative.
 Whats around ...

-#### Discover the Miracle of Pro-Biotic Eco-Enzyme and how it impacts:

-- Climate Change
-- Water Pollution
-- Soil Pollution
-- Waste Disposal
-- Land Management & Urban Sprawl

-**Lifestyles For Change- Fermenting fresh organic kitchen matter can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating a beneficial, symbiotic substance to combat the negative use of toxic chemicals and pollutants.**
+**Fermenting fresh organic kitchen matter can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating a beneficial, symbiotic substance to combat the negative use of toxic chemicals and pollutants.**

-Methane gas released from poorly disposed organic food waste can trap 21 times more heat than CO2, worsening the global warming condition.

 #### *Pro-biotic Eco-enzyme Benefits:*